-It has all the bells and whistles of an infographic which are also visually rich representations of data.
-(The difference is that infographics already have an insight, and the ‘story’ built around it.)
-A dashboard also has the power of plain data visualizations – like tables or charts – which let users deep-dive into the numbers and analyze them.
+Dashboards are an excellent way to collect information and display it in the form of smart, visually appealing snapshots.
+It has all of the bells and whistles of an infographic, which are visually rich data representations.
+(The difference is that infographics already have an insight and a story built around it.)
+A dashboard also has the power of simple data visualizations – like tables or charts – allowing users to delve into and analyze the numbers.

-Most importantly, several visualizations and information snippets come together in a dashboard, allowing users to quickly find trends, patterns, parallels, and differences, leading to that all-important holy grail – actionable insights.
+Most importantly, several visualizations and information snippets are combined in a dashboard, allowing users to quickly identify trends, patterns, parallels, and differences, ultimately leading to the all-important holy grail – actionable insights.

-But ensuring your dashboard ticks all these boxes isn’t always easy.
+However, ensuring that your dashboard checks all of these boxes isn’t always simple.

-Your typical dashboard user probably won’t be a data analyst.
-Marketing heads, startup CEOs, HR professionals, and public sectors officials are a large part of your TG, and they have 3 significant constraints in common.
+A typical dashboard user is unlikely to be a data analyst.
+Marketing executives, startup CEOs, HR professionals, and government officials make up a sizable portion of your TG, and they all share three major constraints.

-- First, high volumes.
-A lot of factors go into influencing the best decisions, and several metrics together make success (or failure).
-A good dashboard should collate all the relevant material, without omissions or excess additions.
+Many factors influence the best decisions, and several metrics together make success (or failure).
+A good dashboard should collate all the relevant material without omissions or excess additions.

 Second, time crunch.
 Chances are, only half of one meeting of a CEO’s entire working day will be dedicated to looking at the dashboard.
 Without true ‘at-a-glance’-ability, your visualization runs the risk of being underutilized or even ignored.

-Dashboards have been around for a while now, the idea was first sparked by the 1970’s decision support systems.
+Dashboards have been around for a while now; the 1970s decision support systems first sparked the idea.
 Since then, it has gone through several transformations – fueled by advancements in IT and data science on the one hand, and the evolution of design on the other.

-Today, you only have to look up ‘dashboard’ on Pinterest to be flooded with exciting and useful data visualization ideas.
+Today, you only have to look up ‘dashboard’ on Pinterest to be flooded with exciting and valuable data visualization ideas.

-If you’re working on a dashboard project that’s also Pinterest-worthy (or nearly there) – here are 10 pitfalls to avoid:
+If you’re working on a dashboard project that’s also Pinterest-worthy (or nearly there) – here are ten pitfalls to avoid:

 White space is among the most critical elements for any design, and dashboards are no exception.
 Because the interface is data-heavy, full of numbers, texts, shapes, and colors, it’s essential that the user also has some breathing space.